 Valentine’s Day happens soon after Victoria wants Brad to make amends for rescheduling their fertility doctor appointment.
 Brad goes to a department store with his two best friends, and they are all shopping to buy Valentine’s Day gifts for the ladies in their lives.
 Brad’s two bachelor pals, who are also his co-workers, have very different approaches to dating women.

 Wes (played by Charles Ambrose) is an arrogant, rich playboy who brags about being able to successfully date multiple women at the same time.
-Kenny (played by Charles Malik Whitfield, also known as Malik Whitfield, also known) is a sarcastic pessimist who isn’t as confident as Wes when it comes to dating.
+Kenny (played by Charles Malik Whitfield, also known as Malik Whitfield) is a sarcastic pessimist who isn’t as confident as Wes when it comes to dating.
 A running “joke” in the movie is that Kenny tends to choose women who berate him, stalk him, and accuse him of cheating.

 At the department store, Wes picks out multiple selections of lingerie for all of the women he’s dating.
 Brad’s Valentine’s Day gift to Victoria is a CD of Duran Duran’s greatest hits.
 (Again: What year was this screenplay written?
 When was the last time you saw CDs sold at a brick-and-mortar department store?)
-Victoria likes the gift, but Wes could have chosen something more romantic for Valentine’s Day.
+Victoria likes the gift, but Brad could have chosen something more romantic for Valentine’s Day.

 When Brad whines to Kenny about how he’s afraid that Victoria has gotten bored with their marriage, Kenny quips sardonically, “No vacations, no kids, crappy gifts—yeah, you’re a keeper.”
 Brad feels very insecure and jealous when he compares his own life to Wes’ life.

 Brad and Wes often act more like enemies than like friends.
 It’s revealed much later in the movie (not until the last 20 minutes) that Wes and Brad have known each other since they were kids, and they’ve have had a longtime rivalry where Brad always felt overshadowed by Wes.
-It’s an example of how poorly written this movie’s screenplay, because this personal backstory isn’t mentioned until the movie is almost over.
+It’s an example of how poorly written this movie’s screenplay is, because this personal backstory isn’t mentioned until the movie is almost over.